3DMPR -- A robust morphological approach for applying phase retrieval in proximity to highly-attenuating objects in CT: Introduction

-Section \ref{sec:ComputationalMethod} describes the new 3D computational process for applying strong phase retrieval to objects that contain highly-absorbing materials.
-Section \ref{sec:featurevisibilitynearinterface} shows examples of multi-material reconstructions performed with 3DMPR compared to conventional phase retrieval performed in 2D, quantifying differences in boundary resolution and noise reduction capabilities.
+Section \ref{sec:ComputationalMethod} describes the new 3D computational process for applying strong phase retrieval to objects that contain both weakly- and highly-absorbing materials.
+Section \ref{sec:featurevisibilitynearinterface} shows examples of multi-material CT reconstructions performed with 3DMPR, including for polychromatic cone-beam data using a microfocus X-ray source, while providing resolution and SNR comparisons to where conventional phase retrieval is applied in 2D prior to reconstruction.